syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 control: Presentation
 documentation: UG
 ---
-# Working with charts using various operations
+# Working with charts using various operations in PowerPoint Library

 ## Creating a Chart from scratch